 With the trend moving we wanted to create an Indo Western style guide to help you decide what to wear to an Indian Wedding.

-Colours for the occasion
+Colours for an Indian wedding occasion

 Indian weddings were once a brightly coloured spectrum which today has taken a softer route to pastel shades and even white and ivory’s which had always culturally been associated with death, funerals and solemn occasions.
 With the modern bride now even opting for blush pinks, peaches, ivory’s and blues over the traditional (and still beautiful may we add) red, the ‘rule book’ is officially out of the window!